The online safety bill 'Take It Down Act' is too broad and could lead to unintended censorship, according to a report.

 The bill is expected to help prevent the spread of malicious content such as sexual images of children, revenge porn, and deepfakes.

-The bill has overwhelming support from lawmakers, with a vote of 409 to 2, but it has also been criticized for 'leading to unintended censorship.'
+The bill has overwhelming support from lawmakers, with a vote of 409 to 2, but has also been criticized for 'leading to unintended censorship.'

 in Posted by log1p_kr